Interested in moving to Canada? Here’s what you need to know:

 Getting a Visa and Finding Work

-The following is a summary of the most common paths to living and working in Canada.
+The following are the most common paths to living and working in Canada.
 As a general rule, both temporary and permanent work seekers are advised to check the CIC (Citizenship and Immigration Canada) website for the latest information on various work permits and details about eligibility and application procedures.

 - The Federal Skilled Worker program is a fast-track to Canadian permanent residency for those who meet the eligibility criteria (based on work experience, competency in English and/or French, education credentials, age, proof of funds, and whether you have already secured an offer from a Canadian employer).
 Foreign PhD students studying at a Canadian University typically apply for this status.
 In general, candidates are evaluated on a point-system, with a pass mark of 67/100 (please see point chart here).
 Note: the province of Quebec has its own policies for determining eligibility.